open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 There will be 3 components and 2 kind of users involved in the workflow:

 **Admin**
-- The admin is responsible to install/upgrade the `ClusterManagementAddOn`, addon configurations `AddOnHubConfig` `AddOnDeploymentConfig` and addon manager deployment.
+- The admin is responsible to install/upgrade the `ClusterManagementAddOn`, addon configurations `AddOnHubConfig` and addon manager deployment.
 - Admin can modify the `spec.installStrategy` of `ClusterManagementAddOn`.
 For upgrade cases, needs to append `rolloutStrategy`.